Cre'Von LeBlanc: Chicago Bears

 On September 4, 2016, LeBlanc was claimed off waivers by the Chicago Bears.
-On December 11, 2016, LeBlanc recorded his first career interception against the Detroit Lions, picking off Matthew Stafford and returning it for a touchdown.
+On December 11, LeBlanc recorded his first career interception against the Detroit Lions, picking off Matthew Stafford and returning it for a touchdown.

 On September 1, 2018, LeBlanc was waived by the Bears.

 Detroit Lions

-On September 3, 2018, LeBlanc was signed to the Lions' practice squad.
-He was promoted to the active roster on October 6, 2018.
-He was waived on November 3, 2018.
+On September 3, 2018, LeBlanc was signed to the Detroit Lions' practice squad.
+He was promoted to the active roster on October 6.
+LeBlanc was waived by Detroit on November 3.

 Philadelphia Eagles

 On November 5, 2018, LeBlanc was claimed off waivers by the Philadelphia Eagles.
 LeBlanc was forced into action in Week 11 during a 48–7 loss to the New Orleans Saints following a litany of injuries in the Eagles' secondary.
 In an interview with the media following a 16–15 win against the Chicago Bears in the playoffs, LeBlanc was praised by defensive coordinator Jim Schwartz, saying, "I don’t know where we’d be without Cre’Von ... that might have been the key to our season, putting the waiver claim in."
 In a 20-14 loss to the Saints, LeBlanc recorded an interception against Drew Brees on the very first play of the game.
-LeBlanc recorded 7 tackles, 3 pass deflections, and an interception over 2 postseason games, and was given the highest grade of any cornerback in the postseason by Pro Football Focus.
+LeBlanc recorded seven tackles, three pass deflections, and an interception over two postseason games, and was given the highest grade of any cornerback in the postseason by Pro Football Focus.

 LeBlanc signed a one-year extension with the team on September 2, 2019, and subsequently placed on injured reserve with a foot injury suffered during training camp.
-He was designated for return from injured reserve on November 26, 2019, and began practicing with the team again.
-He was activated on November 30, 2019.
-LeBlanc was given his first start of the season in a Week 17 matchup against the New York Giants, where he responded with a career high eight total tackles, including a tackle on Saquon Barkley on a 4th down and short, as well as two pass deflections.
-LeBlanc started the Eagles' Wild Card game against the Seattle Seahawks, where he recorded four tackles and two pass deflections in the 17-9 loss.
+He was designated for return from injured reserve on November 26, and began practicing with the team again.
+LeBlanc was activated on November 30.
+LeBlanc was given his first start of the season in a Week 17 matchup against the New York Giants, where he responded with a career–high eight total tackles, including a tackle on Saquon Barkley on a 4th down and short, as well as two pass deflections.
+LeBlanc started the Eagles' Wild Card game against the Seattle Seahawks, where he recorded four tackles and two pass deflections in the 17–9 loss.

 The Eagles released LeBlanc on September 6, 2020, but re-signed with the team the next day.
-He was placed on injured reserve on November 24, 2020, with an ankle injury.
+He was placed on injured reserve on November 24, with an ankle injury.

 Miami Dolphins

 On July 23, 2021, LeBlanc signed with the Miami Dolphins.
-He was released on August 31, 2021.
+He was released by the Dolphins on August 31.

 Houston Texans

 On September 7, 2021, LeBlanc signed with the Houston Texans.
-He was promoted to the active roster on October 29, 2021.
-He was waived on December 4 and re-signed to the practice squad.
+He was promoted to the active roster on October 29.
+LeBlanc was waived by the Texans on December 4, and subsequently re-signed to the team's practice squad.

 New England Patriots (second stint)

-On January 12, 2022, LeBlanc was signed to the Patriots' practice squad.
+On January 12, 2022, LeBlanc was signed to the New England Patriots' practice squad.

 Las Vegas Raiders

 On February 17, 2022, LeBlanc signed a reserve/future contract with the Las Vegas Raiders.
-He was placed on injured reserve on August 12, 2022.
-He was released on August 23.
+He was placed on injured reserve on August 12.
+LeBlanc was released by Las Vegas on August 23.